I. Creating interest

 4. Find the Absolutes.
 How many ways are there to get to heaven?
 ONE.
 Was Jesus really born of a virgin?
 YES.
 Did He really die and come back to life?
 ABSOLUTELY!
-Don’t try to justify, or prove, absolute things.
+Don’t try to justify or prove absolute things.
 For example, an iron axe head floated in water – absolutely true but it is not a physics lesson.
-The 10 plagues (a list!) really occurred according to God’s plan, not by some series of natural phenomenon.
-The Red Sea parting and dry land appearing has nothing to do with meteorology.
+The 10 plagues (a list!) really occurred according to God’s plan, not by some series of natural phenomena.
+The Red Sea parting and dry land appearing had nothing to do with meteorology.
 A donkey spoke human words.
 A cruel Roman soldier sitting at the foot of the cross, perhaps having the blood of Jesus actually drip on him, confessed, “Truly this man is the Son of God!”
 Paul was bitten by a deadly viper and lived to tell about it.
 The Bible is absolutely true in every way.
 Let the absolute stand on its own and teach the meaning that surrounds it.

 III.
 Applying Truth